Canada tax filing help

 Does the CRA offer direct deposit to bank accounts?

 Yes, the CRA offers direct deposit to Canadian bank accounts.
-However, the first tax refund is issued as a cheque.
-After the first tax return is processed, you can
+However, your first tax refund will usually be issued as a cheque.
+Once your first return has been processed, you can:

 to receive future tax refunds and other tax benefits into your Canadian bank account.